jdh4/gpudash/README.md

 # gpudash

-The `gpudash` command displays a GPU utilization dashboard over the last hour:
+The `gpudash` command displays a GPU utilization dashboard for the last hour:

 ```
 $ gpudash -h